Windows 8 RT

 Build and Distribution

-• Not sold as standalone retail software.
+• Not available as standalone retail software.

 • Included Office Home & Student 2013 RT.

-• Could not install traditional desktop applications.
+• Could not install traditional Win32 desktop applications.

 System Requirements